serge-sans-paille/pythran-stories/content/2023-11-30-trivial-auto-var-init.rst

 ----------------

 Firefox is probably not going to move to ``-ftrivial-auto-var-init`` anytime soon.
-How disapointing.
+How disappointing.

 But let's be positive!
-In the process of trying to decrease the performance impact of ``-ftrivial-auto-var-init`` on Firefox codebase, I grabbed a better understanding of the original problem and how clang appraoches it.
+In the process of trying to decrease the performance impact of ``-ftrivial-auto-var-init`` on Firefox codebase, I grabbed a better understanding of the original problem and how clang approaches it.
 I also came up with a methodology to track the performance impact and iteratively improve the situation.
 And I shared that knowledge with you, and there is value in it, isn't there?